LateStartStudio/Hero6/README.md

   * If you are not a dedicated coder or contributor to the Hero6 project and want to check out the bleeding-edge builds, you will most likely prefer MonoDevelop/Xamarin Studio.
 While the Visual Studio IDE takes hours to install and requires several GBs of your disk, Xamarin Studio installs in a few minutes and requires approximately 100+ MBs.
   * [Rider EAP](https://www.jetbrains.com/rider/) has been tested and works with Hero6.
 However, we will not maintain this compatibility until Rider receives a public release and its conditions for use are well defined.
   * If you want to run our unit tests and are also using Visual Studio you will need the [NUnit3 Test Adapter](https://visualstudiogallery.msdn.microsoft.com/0da0f6bd-9bb6-4ae3-87a8-537788622f2d).
-  * If you want to build the Windows installer you will need Visual Studio with the [WiX Toolset](http://wixtoolset.org/).
+  * If you want to build the Windows installer you will need [Advanced Installer](http://www.advancedinstaller.com/), they also offer [Visual Studio Extensions](http://www.advancedinstaller.com/visual-studio-extension.html).

 #####Instructions